lilgallon/javafx-nero-engine/README.md

 ## 3. Contributing

 Just fork the project and make the changes that you find necessary.
-If you use IntelliJ, you just need to open the folder as a project.
+If you use IntelliJ, you need to open the folder as a project.
 Then make sure to right click on:
 - "src/main/resources" add "Mark Directory as" -> "Resources root",
 - "src/main/java", add "Mark Directory as" -> "Sources root",
 - "src/test/java", add "Mark Directory as" -> "Test Sources root",
 - "src/demo/java", add "Mark Directory as" -> "Sources root",
 - "src/demo/resources", add "Mark Directory as" -> "Resources root".
+Also, make sure to use Java 12 (File -> Project Structure -> Project SDK: 12 & Language level: 12 ).

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.